 The college eventually abandoned this argument and amended its speech policies to allow for speech in any outdoor area of campus—consistent with the U.S. Constitution.
 Because of this and the fact that Chike graduated, two courts dismissed the case.
 But that doesn’t change the fact that college officials violated Chike’s right to free speech by silencing him twice and intimidated Joseph into silence.

 That's why ADF asked the U.S. Supreme Court to hear this case.
-And on January 12, ADF will argue Chike and Joseph's case before the U.S. Supreme Court.

 Where: Lawrenceville, Georgia

 Georgia Gwinnett College is located in Lawrenceville, Georgia.

 Why: The only permit students need to speak freely on campus is the First Amendment.